lupyuen/lupyuen.github.io/src/zig.md

 That's because these C projects are still actively maintained and __can change at any moment.__

-(Like when LoRaWAN introduces new Regional Frequencies for wireless comms)
+(Like when LoRaWAN introduces new Regional Frequencies for wireless networking)

 Any rewrites of these projects will need to __incorporate the updates__ very quickly.
-Which makes the maintenance of the rewritten projects super painful.
+Which makes the maintenance of the rewritten projects horribly painful.

 (Also LoRaWAN is [__Time Critical__](https://gist.github.com/lupyuen/1d96b24c6bf5164cba652d903eedb9d1), we can't change any code that might break compliance with the LoRaWAN Spec)